 Was the Father the God we read about in the Old Testament?

-John revealed a surprising truth in John 1:18: “No one has seen God at any time.
+John revealed a surprising truth about the Father in John 1:18: “No one has seen God at any time.
 The only begotten Son, who is in the bosom of the Father, He has declared Him” (emphasis added throughout).

 These two scriptures teach us an important fact: The Father has not directly spoken to or been seen by any human being at any time.

-If the One who revealed Himself to the patriarchs and Israel in the Old Testament was not the Father—then who was He?
+But if the One who revealed Himself to the patriarchs and Israel in the Old Testament was not the Father—then who was He?

 A careful study of the Bible shows clearly that the God who interacted with humans in the Old Testament was the One who became Jesus Christ.

 “Word” in John 1:1 is a translation of the Greek word Logos, meaning “a word” or “something said” (Strong’s Greek Dictionary).
 The definition includes both the thought and the spoken word.

-The use of Logos to describe Jesus before His human birth gives us insight into His Old Testament identity.The Word was, essentially, the being in the God family who served as the spokesman.
+When God’s message or revelation was given, it was given through the Word—who became Jesus Christ—or an angel.
+The Father has never spoken directly with human beings.The Word was, essentially, the being who served as the spokesman on behalf of the Father.
 He has always been responsible for communicating the will of the Father to human beings—during Old Testament and New Testament times.
-When God’s voice or revelation was given, it was through the Word—who became Jesus Christ—or an angel.
+When God’s message or revelation was given, it was given through the Word—who became Jesus Christ—or an angel.
 The Father has never spoken directly with human beings.